-NEW in 2013:We will be offering an early packet pick-up at the Bent Gate in downtown Golden on Friday August 2nd from 10am to 4pm, and at Runners Roost Lakewood on Saturday August 3rd from 11am - 3pm.
-Walk-in entries will also be taken at these early packet pickup.
-PLAN AHEAD: Your mail-in or online entry must be received by us no later than midnight July 31st to be eligible for early packet pickup.
+Early Packet Pickup:We will be offering an early packet pick-up on the Friday and Saturday before the race.
+Locations and details will be announced this spring.
+Walk-in entries will also be taken at these early packet pickup locations.
+PLAN AHEAD: Your mail-in or online entry must be received by us no later than midnight July 30th to be eligible for early packet pickup.
 All entries received after that time must be picked up on race morning.

 PACKET PICK-UP - DIRECTIONS - TRANSPORTATION

-PACKET PICK-UP: Online, Mail-In, and Race Day entrants may pick up their nib numbers at the bus pickup locations on race morning.
+RACE DAY PACKET PICK-UP: Online, Mail-In, and Race Day entrants may pick up their bib numbers at the bus pickup locations on race morning.
 10K entrants will pick up their numbers at Xcel Energy in Evergreen.
 5K entrants will pick up their bib numbers at Evergreen High School.

-NEW in 2013:We will also be offering an early packet pick-up at the Bent Gate in downtown Golden on Friday August 2nd from 10am to 4pm, and at Runners Roost Lakewood on Saturday August 3rd from 11am - 3pm.
-Walk-in entries will also be taken at early packet pickup.
-PLAN AHEAD: Your mail-in or online entry must be received by us no later than midnight July 31st to be eligible for early packet pickup.
+EARLY PACKET PICKUP:We will be offering an early packet pick-up on the Friday and Saturday before the race.
+Locations and details will be announced this spring.
+Walk-in entries will also be taken at these early packet pickup locations.
+PLAN AHEAD: Your mail-in or online entry must be received by us no later than midnight July 30th to be eligible for early packet pickup.
 All entries received after that time must be picked up on race morning.